 What is Dividend?

-Before getting into the details of dividend yield against dividend payout it is important to break down the concept of the dividend.
+Before getting into the details of dividend yield vs. dividend payout, it is important to break down the concept of the dividend.
 The dividend, most simplistically, is the distribution of profits of the company among the shareholders.
-It is generally declared at regular intervals which may be monthly, quarterly or annually.
+It is generally declared at regular intervals, which may be monthly, quarterly, or annually.
 Also, dividends are expressed as a percentage of the nominal value of the stock.

 The two terms may sound interchangeable and closely related at a glance.
 However, it is not even remotely so.
 Dividend yield refers to the rate of return earned by the shareholders on their investment.
-Whereas the dividend payout ratio represents that portion of the earnings which the company distributes as a dividend.
+At the same time, the dividend payout ratio represents that portion of the earnings which the company distributes as a dividend.

 |Dividend Yield||Dividend Payout|

 |Aids investors in decision making||Decision at the discretion of the company|

 |Compares dividend with the market price of the stock||Compares dividend with the earnings|